MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 			data = airDS)
 		adsSummary

-If you installed Microsoft R Services in a non-default location, you must specify the location using both the hadoopRPath and revoPath arguments to RxHadoopMR:
+If you installed Microsoft R Server in a non-default location, you must specify the location using both the hadoopRPath and revoPath arguments to RxHadoopMR:

 	myHadoopCluster <- RxHadoopMR(hadoopRPath=/path/to/Revo64,
 		revoPath=/path/to/Revo64)